DexterHuang/CyberCodeOnline/UpdateNote.md

 Step by step [Guide](https://cybercode-online.fandom.com/wiki/GitHub_PR_Tutorial) how to submit a PR on our GitHub

 ## Updates
+### 2021/12/28 v0.754
+- NEW - Calibration tutorial contributed by community is added to tutorial menu

 ### 2021/12/27 v0.754
 - UPDATE - Dungeon lores are now translatable and moved to `mobile/${lang}/dungeon-lore`, and index.json is no longer needed, simply add your file into the folder, the game will automatically detect it.
 For none-english version, please feel free to add new story to your language only, lores and story does not need to be sync between languages.
 Need at least 5 lores for it to be activated, otherwise english version is used.
 - NEW - Added popup notice for donation when none-donator clicked on profile picture, to explain why the feature is donator only (this file is translatable at `mobile/{lang}/popup-tutorial/donation.md`)